goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 ## How do I hide prices?

-Yes, you can disable the display of all price related elements using this snippet of CSS.
+You can disable the display of all price related elements using this snippet of CSS.

 ```
 .gspro-o-price {